 The FIFA Confederations Cup Russia 2017 and 2018 FIFA World Cup Russia™ will create an environment free of tobacco smoke.

-According to the requirements of the Russian legislation and the FIFA policy for holding football tournaments free from tobacco smoke, the use of tobacco products at the Confederations Cup stadiums is prohibited everywhere except specially equipped outdoor zones.
+According to the requirements of the Russian legislation and the FIFA policy for football tournaments' need to be free from tobacco smoke, the use of tobacco products at the Confederations Cup stadiums is prohibited everywhere except specially equipped outdoor zones.

-More information on the location of outdoor smoking areas at the Saint Petersburg Stadium, Kazan Arena and Spartak Stadium fans can check with volunteers or supervisors at the stadium.
-The use of tobacco products at the territory of the Fisht Stadium will be prohibited in accordance with the requirements of the law.
+fans can check with volunteers or supervisors at the stadium regarding the location of outdoor smoking areas at the Saint Petersburg Stadium, Kazan Arena and Spartak Stadium.
+The use of tobacco products at the territory of the Fisht Stadium will be prohibited in accordance with the law.

-This decision is based on the established, focused policy of the FIFA to combat tobacco use and its negative effects, which the organization began to implement back in 1986, when it announced that it would no longer use tobacco advertising.
+This decision is based on the established policy of the FIFA to combat tobacco use and its negative effects, which the organization began to implement back in 1986, when it announced that it would no longer use tobacco advertising.

 In 2002, the World Cup, which was held in South Korea and Japan, was the first to ban smoking.
 Since then, all FIFA World Championships are held in a similar way.